Year 10 Wednesday F-Block Electives

 Areas of study within this course will be: waste management, sustainability of materials, recycling, composting, permaculture, entrepreneurship, leadership, critical analysis, ethical and sustainable production, safety in product design, technology in sustainability, community development.

-In order to undertake this subject, it is compulsory for students to have prior / current experience playing an instrument.
+In order to undertake this subject, it is compulsory for students to have prior/current experience playing an instrument (or voice) and ongoing music lessons.

 Introduction to Psychology